-- Cable the network as shown in the topology. - Configure hostnames and interface IP addresses for routers, switches, and PCs. - Configure static routing, including default routes, between R1, R2, and R3. - Enable HTTP and SSH access for R1. - Configure PC host IP settings. - Verify connectivity between hosts, switches, and routers. - Save the basic running configuration for each router and switch.
+- Cable the network as shown in the topology. - Configure hostnames and interface IP addresses for routers, switches, and PCs. - Configure static routes on R2 and default routes on R1 and R3. - Enable HTTP and SSH access for R1. - Configure PC host IP settings. - Verify connectivity between hosts and routers. - Save the basic running configuration for each router and switch.